News & Publications

 Redistricting & Voting Rights Update: News

-Marguerite Leoni & Chris Skinnell to Give Webinars on CVRA and Redistricting: In late-October and early-November, Nielsen Merksamer’s leading voting rights practitioners, Marguerite Leoni and Chris Skinnell, will participate in two webinars hosted by the Rose Institute of State and Local Government.
+Marguerite Leoni & Chris Skinnell Give Webinars on CVRA and Redistricting: In late-October and early-November, Nielsen Merksamer’s leading voting rights practitioners, Marguerite Leoni and Chris Skinnell, participated in two webinars hosted by the Rose Institute of State and Local Government.

-- The first, on October 24, 2019, at 10-11 a.m., will cover differences between the federal and California voting rights acts, the impact of the CVRA on California cities, on-going litigation concerning its application and validity, including different settlement scenarios.
+- The first, on October 24, 2019, at 10-11 a.m., covered differences between the federal and California Voting Rights Acts, the impact of the CVRA on California cities, school districts, and special districts, and on-going litigation concerning its application and validity, including different settlement scenarios.

-- The second, on November 7, 2019, at 10-11 a.m., will explain the redistricting process at the local level, applicable law, and best practices for local agencies, including the newly-enacted legislative overhaul in A.B.
+- The second, on November 7, 2019, at 10-11 a.m., explained the redistricting process at the local level, applicable law, and best practices for local agencies, including the newly-enacted legislative overhaul in A.B.
 849.

-More information is available on the Rose Institute website, here.
+More information, including recordings of the webinars, is available on the Rose Institute website, here.